CRICMIND.AI

 By Vikram Nair, IPL Analyst

 Pat Cummins does not look like a franchise cricket revolutionary.
 He is methodical where franchise cricket rewards flamboyance, careful where the format rewards chaos, and Australian in ways that do not always translate naturally to Hyderabad's heat and the Rajiv Gandhi stadium's particular demands.
-And yet the evidence that he has transformed SRH from a franchise in post-David Warner drift into one of the IPL's most coherent, most feared units is difficult to argue with.
+And yet the evidence that he has transformed SRH from a franchise in post-KL Rahul drift into one of the IPL's most coherent, most feared units is difficult to argue with.

 The price tag — ₹20.5 crore, approximately $2.8 million at the time of the auction — was the headline.
 The substance, as it usually is in cricket, was in the details.